Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 ### `package.json`

 `package.json` is the package manifest file similar to [npm](https://www.npmjs.com/)'s.
+This manifest should always be placed at the root of your package.
+Unity package manager reads `package.json` to find out what the package is, such as name, version and dependencies.

-Here is an example.
-Fill out the fields to suit your package:
+Here is a sample `package.json` with recommended fields, please adapt this to your package:

 ```json
 {